Can you introduce yourself and describe what you do?

 How does it feel to be part of the UK craft scene?

-What would you say to someone thinking about getting into brewing?
+What would you say to someone thinking about getting into illustrating and designing?

 What does craft mean to you?